anoop142/McGrawEbookDownloader/README.md

 # McGrawDownloader
 ## This script downloads E-Books from McGraw-Hill Education in  PDF format.
 Express library uses XOD format for their Ebooks.
 To convert it into PDF we uses a proprietary software called "docpub" .
-The "bin" dir includes docpub for linux.
+The  script will download docpub for linux and save it in dir "docpub".

 Note:  Please don't use this for piracy.
 I wrote this because there is no other way to view books offline in linux .